MOST COMMON APPROPRIATE ACCOMMODATIONS

 16. Sign Language Interpreters: Students who are deaf may request the assistance of a sign language interpreter while in class.
 Locating a qualified American Sign Language interpreter may take several weeks, so students need to make their request as soon as possible.
 If a student has a preferred qualified interpreter they should provide the name and contact information of the interpreter in their request.
 All requests should be made to the Disability Support Counselor.
 The Disability Support Counselor will not assume that all students who are deaf require the assistance of an interpreter and will not work to locate and hire an interpreter until a request is made.
 In the event a qualified sign language interpreter is not available the Disability Support Counselor will work with the student and instructor to make arrangements to meet the needs of the student.

 17. Personal Counseling: Some students may request regularly scheduled appointments to meet with the Disability Support Counselor to counsel on personal and academic issues.
-While this is an appropriate accommodation depending on each student’s individual needs, some students may be referred to Southwest Arkansas Counseling and Mental Health for more in-depth professional counseling services.
+While this is an appropriate accommodation depending on each student’s individual needs, some students may be referred to a mental health professional for more in-depth professional counseling services.